Mā te kōtongae whakamōhio te tangata ki a ia anō Adversity introduces a man to himself

 I had a gift to a good start thanks to my amazing parents Ko Togi Waitoa tōku papa was the son of Henare Waitoa and Amiria Te Atamira Karaka.
 My granddad was a great composer of waiata Tomo Mai e Tama Ma and much more.
 Ko Mary Waitoa tōku whaea was the daughter of Tunuiarangi Rupuha Te Hianga, known as Rangi Rupuha and Ripeka Nekewhare Hanita.

 Matua Tom is highly respected across iwi, hapū, whānau, rugby and sporting circles, and the business sector.
-Tom spent 42 years working for one of Hawke's Bay's largest employers the Tomoana freezing works, during which time he worked his way up from labourer to assistant manager.
+Tom spent 42 years working for one of Hawke's Bay's most significant employers the Tomoana freezing works, during which time he worked his way up from labourer to assistant manager.
 Following the closure of Tomoana.
 Tom has been busy with many board appointments and managing his 30-acre lifestyle block.

 In 2009, matua Tom was appointed a member of the New Zealand Order of Merit for services to Māori.
 Matua Tom’s board appointments have included: Chairman, HB Rugby Board, 1991-1996; Director, New Zealand Rugby Union Board, 1995-2002; Director, Asure Board, 2000-2006; Member, Hawke’s Bay District Health Board, 2002-2008; and Chairman, Heretaunga Taiwhenua, 2001-2007.